Bioreactors and Bioprocessing

 Participants are requested to wear proper clothing for lab work (shorts and sandals should be avoided).
-Cloth lab coats, safety glasses, and nitrile gloves will be provided.
+Cloth lab coats will be provided.
 Furthermore, access to computers and to internet/email will be provided in the laboratory.

 Senior Supervisor - Manufacturing, BioMarin Pharmaceutical Inc.

 "I liked how the course was broken up into classroom (theory) and lab work.
 It was nice to see different technologies in the lab and get some hands-on experience with it."

 Senior Project Manager, Genentech